 Your dentist has likely warned you about sugar in the past, and for good reason.
 Sugar is highly acidic and interacts with bacteria in the mouth by breaking down tooth enamel.

 The role of gum in oral health has been debatable for decades, but studies are showing that sugarless versions may actually promote tooth remineralization.

 While fruit is a part of a healthy, balanced diet, it can also be highly acidic.
 Some of the worst culprits are citrus fruits, such as grapefruit and oranges.

 If your diet is deficient in calcium, talk to your doctor about possible supplementation.

 When considering probiotics for remineralization, it’s important to choose strains that are naturally produced in the mouth.
-Therefore, you’re replacing the good bacteria, without introducing potentially harmful strains.
+That way, you’re replacing the good bacteria without introducing potentially harmful strains.

-You can find probiotics in supplemental form at the drugstore.
+You can find probiotics in supplement form at the drugstore.
 Certain yogurt brands also contain probiotics.
 You’ll need to take these daily for best results.

 Dry mouth occurs when there isn’t enough saliva production.
 Saliva’s not only important in keeping your mouth feeling comfortable, but it also helps prevent cavities.

 If you have dry mouth, talk to your dentist about gums and rinses you can use to increase saliva activity.

 Starchy foods, such as potatoes, rice, and bread, are loaded with simple carbohydrates.
 These also increase the amount of fermentable sugars in the mouth, which can erode your teeth.

 Rinsing your mouth out with water may also help reduce demineralization when you don’t have a toothbrush on hand.
 This technique may be especially helpful after eating acidic or sugary foods.

 While coffee and tea aren’t completely off-limits, they do little to remineralize your teeth.
 Plus, these substances can be acidic (especially coffee).
 Adding sugar can make these drinks even worse when it comes to oral health.

 Mineral loss is inevitable because of the elements teeth are exposed to every day.
 From food and drinks, to saliva and bacteria, your teeth are put through a lot of wear and tear.
 While your teeth are built to take on these elements, too much demineralization can eventually wear them down.